TritonSE/OGY-Email-Automation/README.md

 ## Project Description

 This project was built to automate the process of sending Class Reminders/Events/Feedback Surveys for OG Yoga.
-This project will implement an automated script that updates the MYSQL database with Mindbody API, as well as a administrative user interface for modifying/tracking scheduled tasks.
+The application will implement an automated script that updates the MYSQL database with Mindbody API utilizing repeating jobs, as well as an administrative user interface for modifying/tracking scheduled tasks.

 ## Project Architecture